A small make orientation guide.

 $(CC) $(CFLAGS) -o $(P) $(OBJECTS) $(LDLIBS)

 The first target, in this case all is the default target, and is dependent on my project seething.
 In order to build the binary seething, make moves on looking for the seething target, which is dependent on objects main.o and safe_sum.o.
-The recipe defined instructs make to invoke the CC compiler, producing an output of seething.
-Luckily we don’t have to explain to make how to build main.o and safe_sum.o, because make is smart enough to infer a default build recipe, because we are dealing with C, will be:
+The recipe defines instructions make should use to invoke the C compiler, which will produce an output binary of seething.
+Luckily we don’t have to explain to make how to build main.o and safe_sum.o, because make is smart enough to infer a default build recipe, because we are dealing with C, will be $(CC) $(CFLAGS) $(LDFLAGS) -o $@ $*.c, concretely for safe_sum.o this will wind up being gcc -Wall -g -std=gnu11 -O0 -Iinclude -o safe_sum.o safe_sum.c

-• $< returns the name of the first prerequisite
+• $< name of the first prerequisite

 • $* target with no suffix (e.g. prog.o, $* is just prog)